Lake Toxaway: Modern era

 A group of investors headed by R.D.
 Heinitsh, Sr., bought the 9,000 acre tract that once surrounded the original start of the 20th-century resort.
 This group of investors started the Lake Toxaway Company and began the project of restoring the 640-area lake.
 Heinitsh cleared the entire area where the lake had once existed.
 He then rebuilt the dam and restored the lake to its original level of 3,010 ft above sea level.
 This started the modern era of development.
 In 1963 Heinitsh built a golf course and the Lake Toxaway Country Club was formed.
 The Lake Toxaway Country Club includes a Kris Spence 18 hole, par 71 golf course and it was completed in 2008.
 The course plays up to 6,418 yards, has Bentgrass greens and fairways with Bluegrass roughs.
 A Tom Fazio Learning Center is also located on the property and is part of the Lake Toxaway Country Club.
 The Tom Fazio Learning Center which opened in 2003 is a 20 acre facility.
 The Lake Toxaway Country Club also includes five Har-Tru fast dry tennis courts and several championship bentgrass croquet courts.

 Today, Lake Toxaway is still the largest private lake in North Carolina and is surrounded by Hawk Mountain, Panthertail Mountain, Cold Mountain, and Mt.
 Toxaway along with several wilderness areas totaling over 10,000 acre.
 Popular recreational activities include fishing, swimming, boating, skiing and sailing.

 A $7.1 million clubhouse renovation was completed in 2018, resulting in the 2018 Golden Fork Club award from Golf Inc. Magazine.
-A Phase II Lake Club improvement will be completed in 2020 and will include a pool, outside Grille with dining pavilion, and activities building.
+A Phase II Lake Club improvement was completed in 2020 and included a pool, outside Grille with dining pavilion, and activities building.